panoply/syncify/readme.md

 The `config` option refers to a directory within your project where configuration files exist, like (for example) a `rollup.config.js` or `webpack.config.js` file.
 Syncify by default (when this option is undefined) will look for configuration files in the root of your project but this might not always be ideal as it can create clutter in your workspace.
 This `config` directory allows you to optionally place spawn config files within a sub-directory that is relative to root.

 > Typically this is named `scripts` in most node projects.
-Be sure to point any third party configurations paths correctly.
+Be sure to point output paths within third party configs to the assets output assets directory..

 #### `import`